Return to Main Rainbo Page

 Now that's not to say you won't have a good time here.
 Quite the contrary.
 We had a blast in California Adventure.
 There's so much to do that there are still over a a half-dozen attractions that we didn't get to see during our 3-day stay.
 Granted, we don't move very quickly these days - old age being the hell that it is.
 But we're sure that your family will also find that you'll have difficulty fitting everything into your vacation schedule.

 There are aspects that disappoint us, certainly.
-The overt commercialization inside the new theme park and Downtown Disney area is exhausting after a while.
+The relentless merchandising inside the new theme park and Downtown Disney area is exhausting after a while.
 California Adventure suffers from its hasty design in that so much of it is copied from other parks - and not just their own.
 Several attractions are aimed squarely at the youngsters who enjoy Magic Mountain, Six Flags, etc. And the cost of everything in the resort is very high.
 The hotel rooms start at nearly $200.00 per night.
 Passports are $43.00/day for adults.
 And while multi-day passes get you a slight discount, they suspended the sale of Annual Passports for now so frequent visitors face a real increase.
 A Coke in the park will now set you back well over $2.00.
 Entrees at the steam-table restaurants in the parks average about $9.00.
 And the souvenirs will take their toll from your budget, too.

 But we still had a great time and recommend the new park to all.
 The highlight of California Adventure for us was definitely the Disney Animation pavillion in the Hollywood Backlot.
 We're animation fans and there's no getting our fill of it.
 We're also always pleased when Disney INC. realizes its heritage is firmly rooted in animation and that teaching people about the history of Disney animation is a worthwhile exercise for many reasons beyond the money they can make in doing it.